 You can download the software from its website.

 One quick note: don’t just blindly hit next as you’re installing.
 A list of checkboxes will pop up; be sure to uncheck all of the options except for the very top one, Install Core Temp, or you’ll end up installing some annoying extra software.

 The important information is at the bottom under Temperature Readings.
 As you can see, my PC has 4 cores.
 The average temperature for each core is listed right beside the core number, followed by the minimum temperature, and load percentage.

 Right above the average temperatures is the Tj.
-Max, or Temperature Junction Maximum, which is the temperature limit where the CPU will begin to throttle (mine is 100 degrees Celsius).
+Max, or Temperature Junction Maximum, is the temperature limit where the CPU will begin to throttle (mine is 100 degrees Celsius).